Operation Aquatint: Background

 Following a request from the Chief of Combined Operations Admiral Louis Mountbatten for probes of German coastal defences, No. 62 Commando, also known as the Small Scale Raiding Force (SSRF), mounted a number of operations in 1942.
 The first three missions were complete successes: Operation Barricade (14/15 August 1942), Operation Dryad, (2/3 September 1942), and Operation Pound (7/8 September 1942).
 Aquatint was planned for a night in mid September 1942 as a reconnaissance mission near Sainte-Honorine-des-Pertes, a small coastal town near Port en Bessin in Normandy.
 The mission was to collect information about the surrounding area, and take a German guard prisoner.
 Aerial reconnaissance had identified a small group of houses on the seafront thought to be occupied by Germans.

 The size of the SSRF landing party was limited to how many could be carried aboard a Motor Torpedo Boat (MTB), and comprised five officers, one warrant officer, one senior non-commissioned officer, three other ranks, and a member of the Free French forces.
 The commander of the SSRF, Major 'Gus' March-Phillipps, would lead the raid.
 His second in command, Captain Geoffrey Appleyard, would remain on board the MTB due to an injury acquired on a previous mission.
-The other men on the raid were Captain Graham Hayes, Captain John Burton, Captain Lord Francis Howard, Lieutenant Anthony Hall, Company Sergeant Major Thomas Winter, Sergeant Allen Michael Williams, Private Jan Hollings (Jan Hellings) from the Netherlands, Private Adam Orr (Abraham Opoczynski) from Poland, Private Richard Leonard (Richard Lehniger) a Jewish Sudeten German from Czechoslovakia, and Maître Andre Desgranges of the Free French Forces.
+The other men on the raid were Captain Graham Hayes, Captain John Burton, Captain Lord Francis Howard, Lieutenant Anthony Hall, Company Sergeant Major Thomas Winter, Sergeant Allen Michael Williams, Private Jan Hollings (Jan Hellings) from the Netherlands, Private Adam Orr (Abraham Opoczynski) a refugee Jewish Commando from Poland, Private Richard Leonard (Richard Lehniger) a refugee Jewish Sudeten German from Czechoslovakia, and Maître Andre Desgranges of the Free French Forces.

-The Dieppe raid in August 1942 had changed the German fortification plans; the success of the German defences in repelling the raid reinforced the importance of the Atlantic wall.
+The Dieppe raid in August 1942 had changed the German fortification plans; the success of the German defences in repelling the raid reinforced the importance of the Atlantic Wall.
 The Organization Todt had now started to reinforce gun emplacements with infantry strong points along the French coastline.
 The older gun emplacements based on First World War designs were being replaced by stronger designs with overhead cover to offer protection from air attack.
 The area of Normandy targeted by Operation Aquatint had yet to receive any concrete gun emplacements but there was a network of coastal artillery batteries able to provide interlocking arcs of fire.
 German infantry carried out foot patrols in the areas between the batteries.